 - 2 1/4 cups almond flour*

 - 1/2 cup quick oats

-- 2 tablespoons almond meal (ground flax seeds), optional
+- 2 tablespoons flaxseed meal (ground flax seeds), optional

 - pinch of mineral salt

 - 1 teaspoon cinnamon

 - 1/4 cup pure maple syrup

 - 1/4 cup coconut or light flavored olive oil